Start9Labs/documentation/site/source/support/user-manual/configuration/lan-setup/lan-os/lan-windows.rst

 #.
 You can save the settings to the console if desired or cancel.

 #.
-Open your favorite browser to import this certificate and follow the steps for :ref:`browser setup <browser-setup>`.
+Open your favorite browser to import this certificate and follow the steps for :ref:`browser setup <lan-browser>`.